 Figures supplied in colour will appear in colour online regardless of whether or not these illustrations are reproduced in colour in the printed version.
 For specifically requested colour reproduction in print, you will receive information regarding the costs from SAGE after receipt of your accepted article.

-Proceedings of the Institution of Mechanical Engineers, Part K: Journal of Multi-body Dynamics adheres to the SAGE Vancouver reference style.
-Click here to review the guidelines on SAGE Vancouver to ensure your manuscript conforms to this reference style.
+Proceedings of the Institution of Mechanical Engineers, Part K: Journal of Multi-Body Dynamics adheres to the SAGE Vancouver reference style.
+View the SAGE Vancouver guidelines to ensure your manuscript conforms to this reference style.